TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cosmosdb/problemscopingques-cosmosdb-backuprestore.md

 		{
             "id": "restore_point",
             "order": 6,
-			"visibility": "request_type == Restore a database or collection", "controlType": "datetimepicker",
+			"visibility": "request_type == Restore of a database or collection", "controlType": "datetimepicker",
 			"displayLabel": "Restore point",
 			"infoBalloonText": "Please enter your desired restore point in your local time.
 This form will automatically convert your entered time value to UTC when submitted.",